Twin Model Mathilde Tantot Exposes Booty In NSFW Bathroom Selfie

 Mathilde Tantot’s most recent update that was shared on her popular Instagram account is sending temperatures soaring.
-As those who follow the model know, Mathilde has a twin sister named Pauline and pretty much everything that they post earn them a ton of attention from fans.
+As those who follow the model know, Mathilde has a twin sister named Pauline and pretty much everything that they post earns them a ton of attention from fans.
 In the latest photo that was shared on Mathilde’s account, she looked nothing short of spectacular.

 In the caption of the post, she geo-tagged her location in Abu Dhabi City in the United Arab Emirates.
 She struck a pose in the bathroom of what appeared to be a hotel with a marble wall and mirror just behind her.
 Mathilde left little to the imagination as she held a towel in front of her, covering most of her NSFW parts but exposing her pert derriere for the camera.